scipy-conference/scipy_proceedings/papers/christian_mcdaniel/00_lstm-scipy2018.rst

 We saw very promising results from the hyperparameter optimization portion of the experiment.
 The TPE algorithm, although not run to completion in this experiment, was able to navigate the search space and find several well-performing models.
 We chose to err on the side of caution by using very granular ranges over the numerical hyperparameters, and as a result we ran out of time even using the heuristic-based TPE algorithm.
 We suggest further experiments to reduce the search space by using less granular ranges over the numeric hyperparameters, and exploring more advanced heuristic search methods.
 Doing so will decrease the search time and allow completion of the entire Pipeline in a more reasonable amount of time.
 Nonetheless, the TPE's so-far-best model at the time of termination and our baseline model from Part 2 outperformed other baseline LSTMs trained on higher dimensional data from the same dataset :cite:`U18,ZYCG17`; see Table :ref:`compare`.

 We also compare our performance with other benchmark experiments on the UCI HAR dataset.
-Compared with more complex LSTMs trained using more features, our averaged cross validation results scored competitively with the b-LSTM (91.09%), the residual LSTM (91.55%), and the deep res-bidir-LSTM (93.57%) :cite:`ZYCG17`.
-As we found no evidence of cross validation in these other reports, we compare our single best-performing test's accuracy of 95.25% and F1 score of 0.9572 and find it to compete with the highest scoring models found in literature: 4 layer LSTM (96.7% accuracy, 0.96 F1score), MLSTM-FCN and MALSTM-FCN (96.71% accuracy), and OVO SVM (96.4% accuracy, 551 features).
+Compared with more complex LSTMs trained using more features, our averaged cross validation results scored competitively with the b-LSTM (91.09%), the residual LSTM (91.55%), and the deep res-bidir-LSTM (93.57%) all from Zhao, et. al. :cite:`ZYCG17`.
+As we found no evidence of cross validation in these other reports, we compare our single best-performing test's accuracy of 95.25% and F1 score of 0.9572 and find it to compete with the highest scoring models found in literature: 4 layer LSTM (96.7% accuracy, 0.96 F1score) :cite:`MP17`, MLSTM-FCN and MALSTM-FCN (96.71% accuracy) :cite:`KMDH18`, and one-vs-one (OVO) SVM (96.4% accuracy, 551 features) :cite:`ROGA+13`.

 Conclusion/Future Work
 --------------------------------